 At BestReviews, we pride ourselves on our completely unbiased recommendations and reviews.
 We buy products to test in our labs, and we conduct field and expert research that helps us learn as much as possible about top products on the market.

-If you’re ready to buy some mineral makeup, check out the matrix above for our top recommendations.
+If you’re ready to buy some mineral makeup, check out the product list above for our top recommendations.
 For general info on choosing mineral makeup, continue reading our shopping guide.

 Mineral makeup is made from actual minerals like zinc oxide, iron oxides, talc, and titanium dioxide.
 The minerals are ground down to extremely fine particles that are then used to form loose powders, pressed powders, and in some cases, liquid foundation.